Dasharo/open-source-firmware-validation/docs/novacustom.md

 [DCU](https://github.com/Dasharo/dcu).
 You can find the instructions for both approaches below.

+## Warning: Downgrading firmware

+Downgrading to v0.9.0 may trigger a bug, where the EC firmware update feature in coreboot may cause an EC brick.

+To work around this issue, you **must downgrade the BIOS and the EC at the same time**.
+First, downgrade the BIOS, then, without rebooting in between, downgrade the EC firmware.

 ## FTDI converter

 The obvious prerequisite is that you have an FTDI FT232-based USB-TTL